kkpan11/apple-llvm-project/DEMO.md

 Some of these are currently `-cc1`-only.
 Some should stay that way, others just need to be "fixed".
 Some are driver-only (and should remain so).

+- `-greproducible`: Make debug info more reproducible.
+Both `-cc1` and linker.
+    - Avoids writing out Clang's Git revision (maybe it should avoid the version altogether).
+    - Tells the linker not to write object file timestamps in the debug map.
 - `-fcas=builtin`: use the builtin CAS (defaults to in-memory).
     - `-fcas-builtin-path=<path>`: path to on-disk storage for CAS.
     - `-fcas-builtin-path='/^$TMPDIR/<path>'`: "hack" for referencing temp